ragavsachdeva/ragavsachdeva.github.io/_posts/2020-07-20-bayesian-reasoning.md

     </div>
 </div>

 As a matter of fact, I already have.
 The calculations that we did above to compute probability of you having Disease X given that you tested positive implicitly made use of the Bayes’ Theorem.
 All that’s left is to establish some notations.
-I highly recommend watching [this video by 3Blue1Brown](https://www.youtube.com/watch?v=HZGCoVF3YvM){:target="\_blank"} if you're interested to learn more.
+I highly recommend watching [this video by 3Blue1Brown](https://www.youtube.com/watch?v=HZGCoVF3YvM){:target="\_blank"} if you're interested in learning more.

 Until next time!